 Custom entities may be created whenever there is a need to keep data points grouped together.
-For example, one person may have received many scholarships, each with their own unique characteristics (such as name, amount, and status).
+For example, one student enrolled in their upcoming semesters coursework, each with their own unique characteristics (such as name, status, Midterm Grade, etc.).
 Because of their one-to-many nature, custom entities enable for storing of the history for these grouped data points.
 Common custom entities created include scholarships, extracurricular involvement, volunteer activities, and schedules.

 Entities are built using a combination of custom entity-scoped fields and forms, and are meant to appear on Person and Dataset records.
 Using forms to construct the entity widget, institutions can use conditional logic and calculations directly within the widget.

 - Create entity-scoped fields that will be associated with the entity.